ivlab/TouchingTheGround/README.md

-# Touching the Ground: Evaluating the Effectiveness of Data Physicalizations for
-# Spatial Data Analysis Tasks
+# Touching the Ground: Evaluating the Effectiveness of Data Physicalizations for Spatial Data Analysis Tasks

 ## Open Science Foundation Link

-All materials will be uploaded to the OSF at https://osf.io/7xdq4/
+All materials are uploaded to the OSF at https://osf.io/7xdq4/

 ## Supplemental Materials included in this repository